 - A prisoner on an inmate work-release program.

 There are a number of other people who are not eligible for workers’ compensation benefits.
 These people include independent contractors, volunteers, casual laborers that are hired for specific jobs that last less than 10 days, a professional athlete, or a nanny or a domestic worker in your private home.

 To be eligible for benefits, an employee must have been injured in the course and scope of their employment.
 This means the injury had to occur while you were involved in an activity that is directly related to your job duties.

 Contact Our Office Today

-If you have questions or need assistance with your Orlando workers’ compensation claim, contact the Payer Law Group at 407-648-1510 today to schedule an initial consultation.
+If you have questions or need assistance with your Orlando workers’ compensation claim, contact the Payer Law at 407-307-2979 today to schedule an initial consultation.